 The MCP server authenticates using your A11y Pulse API key.
 Go to Settings and scroll to the API Keys section to create one if you don’t have one yet.

-Keep your API key somewhere safe — you’ll need it in the next step.
+Keep your API key somewhere safe.
+You’ll need it in the next step.

 Step 2: Add to your AI coding tool